Vismai-Khanderao/CanDis-Bot/README.md

     **This essentially *resets* the bot in the server, it untracks all courses and stops live updates in the previously live channels.**

+## Live announcement updates and assignment reminders:
+- `!cd-live`

+    Live announcements and assignment reminders are sent to the channel this command is called in.

+    If bot is running `guild` mode, then updates are given for all courses being tracked.

+    Updates for `channels` mode is being implemented.

+    Users with a **@notify** role are pinged before update is sent.

+- `!cd-unlive`

+    Stops sending updates to the channel it is called in.